rohankohalli/MyStore-Ecommerce/README.md

 # MyStore

-A full-stack e-commerce application built to explore real-world patterns like authentication, product management, cart flows, and seller features using React and Node.js.
+A full-stack e-commerce application built to explore real-world patterns such as authentication, product management, cart flows, checkout, and seller functionality using React and Node.js.

+---

+## Purpose

+This project was built to practice designing and implementing a complete application across the frontend and backend.
+The focus was on understanding how different parts of an e-commerce system interact, including authentication, API design, state management, and database relationships.

 ---